 Improved seeds, more access to irrigation systems, continued investment in energy production, new milling technology, and rum production will continue to benefit El Salvador's sugar industry over the next three to five years.
-However, uncertain future international prices and abnormal weather conditions will continue to be obstacles for the sector.
+However, uncertain future international prices and abnormal weather conditions due to a possibility of El Niño will continue to be obstacles for the sector.

-Sugarcane production for the MY23 harvest is estimated at 6.84 million metric tons (MMT).
-Based on new data provided by the Salvadoran Sugar Council (CONSAA), production for MY22 has been revised downward to 6.83 MMT.
+Sugarcane production for the MY24 harvest is estimated at 6.75 million metric tons (MMT).
+Based on new data provided by the Salvadoran Sugar Council (CONSAA), production for MY23 has been revised downward to 6.56 MMT.

 Boosted by attractive internal prices, exports under free trade agreements and additional access to the U.S. market, the sector is recovering after sustained economic losses due to natural disasters, high transportation costs and lack of government assistance.
 Ultimately the success of the industry will depend on continued improvements in yields, increased diversification into energy co-generation projects and final approval of an ethanol law that encourages investment.
-However, uncontrolled sugarcane burning, higher input costs (specially fertilizers), possible increases in the minimum wage, increased transportation costs and climate change, and now the economic impact caused by the Ukraine conflict and high inflation, will continue to be major concerns for the sector.
-In addition, the Government of El Salvador has included sugar in the basket of products that had their import tariffs reduced to zero to combat inflation.
+However, uncontrolled sugarcane burning, higher input costs (specially fertilizers), possible increases in the minimum wage, increased transportation costs and climate change, and the lingering economic impact caused by the Ukraine conflict and high inflation, will continue to be major concerns for the sector.
+In addition, the Government of El Salvador continues to include sugar in the basket of products that had their import tariffs reduced to zero to combat inflation.
 (See Policy)